ibm-cloud-docs/databases-for-mysql/connecting-external.md

 ## Other Drivers

-PostgreSQL has a vast array of language drivers.
+MySQL has a vast array of language drivers.
 The table covers a few of the most common.

 Language|Driver|Examples
 ----------|-----------